 Career as a Product Manager

-Be it the tech industry or diversified manufacturing sector, Product Management plays a key role in generating better-designed and higher-performative products for society.
+Be it the tech industry or the diversified manufacturing sector, Product Management plays a key role in generating better-designed and higher-performative products for society.
 To achieve the target of producing the best possible products, product managers advocate for customers within their organizations and make sure the voice of the market is heard and heeded.
 In today’s industrial revolution, there is more need than ever for an intimate understanding of customers and the ability to create tailored solutions for them.
 That’s where the crucial role of a Product Manager comes in.

 Types of Product Management Roles

-While the core functions of a PM are essentially the same across all types of product management roles and product teams, there are some nuances that align with different titles and role descriptions.
+While the core functions of a PM are essentially the same across all types of product management roles and product teams, some nuances align with different titles and role descriptions.
 You will encounter titles that define different levels of experience in product management, such as chief product officer, product owner, and associate product manager.
 Some common types of specialized product management roles you’ll see are:

 Growth Product Manager

 A growth product manager is primarily focused on furthering a specific metric their company has set to measure the growth of their business.
-Typically, growth PMs work closely with product marketing and traditional marketing teams in order to ensure their initiatives are expanding their product reach.
-Most growth product managers run frequent short-term experiments to measure the success of their new feature or project, and pivot to new initiatives quickly in order to meet the demands of the business.
+Typically, growth PMs work closely with product marketing and traditional marketing teams to ensure their initiatives are expanding their product reach.
+Most growth product managers run frequent short-term experiments to measure the success of their new feature or project, and pivot to new initiatives quickly to meet the demands of the business.
 Everything from copy to pricing is on the table for testing, and they may help in defining go-to-market strategies.
 Growth product managers would benefit from experience or education in digital marketing, psychology, or advertising.